 Maggie is a member of the National Crime Victim Bar Association.
-She volunteers for the Global Accountability Project.
+She volunteers for the Global Accountability Initiative.
 Maggie published the white paper “Living Proof:” A Report on the Yazidi Genocide with the Syracuse University College of Law’s Syrian Accountability Project.
 Maggie has presented at conferences and events at the Syracuse University Newhouse School of Public Communications and at Brooklyn Law School regarding the impact of sexual trauma.

 - Title IX Campus Sexual Assault

 - Child Sex Abuse